 Documentation is always difficult.
 It’s the last thing to get done and is generally thrown together at the last minute.
 But it can be really important.
 I thought that Phillip Lhoste on Quora gave a great explanation of what’s needed in API documentation.
 He said “…doc should be complete: it should not leave some functions or parameters undocumented.
 It should be consistent: a reference should not hesitate to repeat information, either directly or by making a reference to a section common to several parts.
 Users rarely read a reference from top to bottom, but often jump directly on the section they need help for.
 So doing implicit references to previously given information is a bad idea.”

 But that’s what we do here at RTA – we provide simplicity so that you can get the job done faster and more efficiently.
 Try us – our inside technical sales team is waiting to hear from you.
-Email firstname.lastname@example.org or call 262-436-9299 for more information.
+Send us an email or give us a call 262-436-9299 for more information.